 Faculty-nominated graduate student representative on the College of IST Academic Integrity Committee [2013-2014]

-Faculty-nominated student guest of the CSCW Conference Program Committee meeting
+Faculty-nominated student representative for the CSCW Conference Program Committee

 Judge for The Pennsylvania State University’s Graduate Exhibition